 🚪 Weeks 4 to 6: Framing

-As workers move into the framing stage, you'll start to see your home take shape.
+As workers move into the framing stage, you'll see your home take shape.
 Framing is like building the skeleton of your home — you'll see the floor plan, different levels, and cut-outs for doors and windows develop.

 🛠️ Weeks 7 to 8: Mechanicals